WEBINAR | Dynamic-to-Detail Micro-CT in One Workflow: UniTOM HR 2

 • Dwell time: 10 ms

 In one dataset, phase mapping was performed using 4D-STEM diffraction data only.
 In the other, the algorithm incorporated simultaneously acquired EDX signals to assist template matching of the 4D-STEM data.
-The ExploreTM software interface enabled straightforward inclusion of the correlated EDX data in the 4D-STEM data acquisition and the phase map calculation.
+The ExploreTM software interface enabled straightforward inclusion of the correlated EDX signals in the 4D-STEM data analysis and the phase map calculation.

 03